Myths of Nuclear Graphite in World War II, with Original Translations: Translations

 \subsection{Georg Joos, ``The Production of Extremely Pure Carbon,'' G-46 (March 29, 1940)}

-\citep{g46joos} To the Army Ordnance Office, Research Department 1:
+To the Army Ordnance Office, Research Department 1:

-The most promising way to achieve a chain reaction is currently neutron moderation using carbon.
-However, it must be extremely pure.
-The most dangerous impurity is boron due to its huge absorption cross-section.
-A concentration of $10^{-6}$ is just about tolerable, as the total cross-section of boron would then be $10\%$ of the absorption cross-section of carbon assumed by Heisenberg.
-In 1932, V.M.
-Goldschmidt stated (G\"ott.Nachr.1932, p.403) that it is hopeless to remove boron from natural coal.
-However, the purification process has since been improved.
-In the method developed at the Mineralogical Institute in G\"ottingen, coal is exposed to a current load of 300 Amperes for a short time.
-Usually, an explosive shattering occurs due to the high vapor pressure inside.
-With this process, carbon from arc lamps and rods of the purest Acheson graphite were treated in the high--current facility of the Mineralogical Institute.
-Unfortunately, the spectroscopic examination showed that even with this treatment, the boron, which apparently forms a lowly--volatile boron carbide, cannot be removed.
-Carbon was therefore produced by heating carbohydrates.
+The most promising way to achieve a chain reaction at the moment is neutron moderation using carbon.
+But this must be extremely pure.
+The most dangerous impurity is boron due to its enormous absorption cross section.
+A concentration of $10^{-6}$ is just about tolerable, since then the total cross section of the boron amounts to 10\% of the absorption cross section of carbon assumed by Heisenberg.
+It was stated by V. M. Goldschmidt in 1932 (G\"ott.~Nachr.~1932, p.~403) that it is hopeless to remove boron from natural coals.
+Since then, however, the purification process has been improved.
+In a method developed at the Mineralogical Institute at G\"ottingen, coal is exposed for a short time to a current load of 300 A. Usually, due to the high vapor pressure inside, an explosive shattering occurs.
+With this method, arc lamp carbons and rods of the purest Acheson graphite were treated in the high-current facility of the Mineralogical Institute.
+Unfortunately, the spectroscopic examination showed that even with this treatment, the boron, which apparently forms a low-volatile boron carbide, cannot be removed.
+So, carbon was also sampled from heating carbohydrates.

-The spectral analysis was carried out by Prof. Hanle for the boron doublet 2497/8 [{\AA} spectral lines].
-Exposure calibrations showed that these lines become just visible at a concentration of $10^{-6}$.
-Carbon samples in which no trace of the doublet can be seen on the plate even after long exposure are therefore pure [of boron].
-The results are as follows [Table \ref{tb:joos}]:
+The spectral analysis was carried out by Prof.~Hanle using the boron doublet lines at 2497/8 [{\AA}].
+Exposures were calibrated so that these lines become just visible at a concentration of $10^{-6}$.
+Coals in which no trace of the doublet can be seen on the plate even with long exposure are therefore acceptable.
+The results are as follows [Table \ref{tb:g46joos}]: